ModelSurge/auto-backup/README.md

 ## Usage
-Just specify the additional paths to save the images in the text box.
+Just specify in the `Backup folders` the additional paths to save the images to.
 You can ask for multiple paths at once by separating them with a `|`.
 For example, if I want to save the images on 2 different drives, `D` and `F`, I can write this in the textbox:
 `D:\my\stable diffusion\backup\folder | F:\my other\stable diffusion\backup\folder`